mrmcosty-max/tech-fix-ora/README.md

 Tech-Fix-Ora is a remote IT support website designed to help individuals and small businesses across the UK.
 The project provides a clean, fast, and user-friendly interface with dedicated pages for services, contact, and founder information.

 <p>📄 I am certified in Remote IT Support by Google via Coursera.
-View my certificate <a href="https://coursera.org/verify/professional-cert/5CH8P2M4Y4
+<a href="https://www.coursera.org/account/accomplishments/certificate/5C2H8P2MP4Y4" target="_blank">View my certificate</a>

 ---